Damping Constant Solution

 Variables Used

-Damping Constant - The Damping Constant is a measure of how quickly the oscillations of a system decay after being perturbed.
+Damping Constant - Damping Constant refers to a measure of how quickly vibrations or oscillations die out in a system.
+It quantifies the level of damping present.

 STEP 1: Convert Input(s) to Base Unit